sprlab/binary-stylometry/README.md

 ## Folders below:

 - ```results```: This folder contains the code and instructions to replicate the results.
 - ```pipeline```: This folder contains the pipeline used to process a single-fold dataset from scratch to generate feature files given the binary dataset.
-(Coming Soon)
 - ```scripts```: This folder contains scripts to preprocess the data.
 - ```data```: This folder contains the different datasets.
 - ```explanability```: This folder contains the cause analysis data presented in the paper.